African All Stars Transfer News & Rumours: Crystal Palace target January deals for Nigerian duo | Goal.com

 Besiktas have made a move to sign Paris Saint-Germain forward Eric Choupo-Moting this month, claims Aksam .

-The Turkish Super Lig side have approached the French champions over a January move for the 29-year-old who has played just nine league matches since his arrival in August.
+The Turkish Super Lig side approached the French champions over a January move for the 29-year-old who has played just nine league matches since his arrival in August and now awaits the club's decision.

-Choupo-Moting is reported to be interested in making the move as he awaits the club decision.

 Arsenal want Ismaila Sarr